rastko909/frothies/README.md

 ## 22. Discuss methods you will use to protect information and data.

+According to the Australian government business cyber security site ([2019](https://www.business.gov.au/risk-management/cyber-security/protecting-your-customers-information)), the following responsibilities are best practice for storing customer data.

+'As a business owner, you have the responsibility to:

+Protect personal information from:
+- theft
+- misuse
+- interference
+- loss
+- unauthorised access
+- modification
+- disclosure.
+Take reasonable steps to destroy or de-identify personal information when it is no longer needed for any purpose permitted under the Privacy Act 1988.
+This might include shredding documents or storing them in a secure area.'

+We protected our users' data by employing validation, authorisation, authentication and secure and reputable third party services in the development of our app.

 ## 23. Research what your legal obligations are in relation to handling user data.

-The Privacy Act 1988 regulates the management, storing, access and correction of personal information about individuals is handled by APP entities.
+The Privacy Act 1988 regulates the management, storing, access and correction of personal information about individuals that is handled by APP entities.
 Business with an annual turnover of more than $3 million, health service providers and those who trade in personal information for benefit, service or advantage are considered an APP entity and are covered by the Privacy Act 1988.

-Our app does not fall under these categories and therefore do not have responsibilities under the Privacy Act.
+Our app does not fall under these categories and therefore does not have responsibilities under this part of the Privacy Act.

-However, under the Section 6EA of the Privacy Act, we could decide to opt-in and be covered by the Privacy Act as a public commitment to good privacy practice.
+However, under the Section 6EA of the Privacy Act, we could decide to opt-in and be covered by the Privacy Act as a public committment to good privacy practice.
 Operating under the Privacy Act may result in an increase in customer confidence and trust in the business.

 # Day 1